A History of Pease Pottage

 • a shop at Hemsleys’ nursery, which doubled as a newsagent on Sundays;

 One of the largest businesses, at least in terms of land area, was Hemsleys’ nurseries, opposite The Grapes pub.
 Sadly, the shop accidentally burned down one day, and planning permission was granted for two profitable housing estates.
-In 2006, The Hemsleys and The Squires were built on the land.
+In 2006, The Hemsleys and The Squires estates were built on the land.
 To win over the locals, a village shop had been promised, and indeed required as part of the development, but once planning permission had been granted, it was forgotten.